ErasmusMC-Bioinformatics/galaxy-courses/Galaxy_RNA-Seq_DGE/RNA-Seq_DGE_manual.md

 available to check for certain biases within alignments.

 #### CollectRnaSeqMetrics
-For this module, load the following files from the Shared Data Library: `paired-end-rna-seqmetrics.bam` and `ucsc refseq.gtf` and proceed with the tool `CollectRnaSeq-Metrics` as follows:
+For this module, load the following files from the Shared Data library folder that corresponds to this practical: `paired-end-rna-seqmetrics.bam` and `ucsc refseq.gtf` and proceed with the tool `CollectRnaSeq-Metrics` as follows:

 ![](figures/qc2_01.png)

 This analysis will take a while (couple minutes) and will return two files, a summary file and a PDF file.
 Take a look at the PDF.
 This pictures shows the average coverage per relative position within all genes.
 As you can see there is a bias towards the 5’ end.
 This means that overall more reads are aligned to the 5’ end of the genes, due to library preparation.
 For certain types of analysis (e.g. differential isoform expression analysis) it might be important to keep this information in mind.

 #### Inner Distance
-Import the following file from the Shared Data Library: `refseq-genes.bed` and proceed with the tool `Inner Distance` as follows:
+Import the following file from the  Shared Data library folder that corresponds to this practical: `refseq-genes.bed` and proceed with the tool `Inner Distance` as follows:

 ![](figures/qc2_02.png)